Brian Sandoval was

 state-match funding for construction of the Northern Nevada Veterans Home.

-The Governor has held
+The Governor has also held

 several national positions during his tenure including the chairmanships of the